vikikesho/moongame-python/README.md

 - Adjacent cards with the same moon phase as your card grant 1 point each.
 - Adjacent cards that create a full moon with your card grant 2 points each ($|x-y|=4$).
 - If your card fills a moon cycle of length $L \geq 3$, you gains $L$ points.
+- Every time a player scores points, cards that involve in the scoring become that player's territory.
-- Once the board is filled, the player with more points wins.
+- Once the board is filled, add the amount of territory each player owns to their total points.
+The player with more points wins.

 ## To do
-- [] Add territory counting at the end of the match.
-- [] Add UI and game graphics.
+- [ ] Add UI and game graphics.